saarinenv/evk/evk/kit_ruuvi.rst

 Setting up the gateway software
 -------------------------------

-These steps require that you have access to the raspberry pi (rpi) included with the Wirepas EVK.
+These steps require that you have access to the RPi included with the EVK.

 **Logging into the pi**

-Assuming your host and rpi share the same network environment, you have two options to connect remotely to the pi:
+Assuming your host and RPi share the same network environment, you have two options to connect remotely to the pi:

 - using private and public key pairs (more secure)